 This course samples American literature from the Civil War to the present day, emphasizing themes that have left their mark on American consciousness.
 Formal literary criticism is included as well as analysis of structure.
 Writing intensive.
-Prerequisite: ENGL110M or equivalent with a grade of "C" or better, or permission of the instructor.
+Prerequisite: ENGL109M or ENGL110M.
 (Fulfills English or Humanities requirement)